noodles/staff-reponse/README.md

-# Staff Response Web App
+# Noodle Palace Staff Response Web App

-A Vue.js web application that allows staff members to respond to SMS messages about their work availability.
+A Vue.js web application that allows staff members to respond to SMS messages about their work availability for Noodle Palace.

 ## Features